Elene

 Elene is a poem in Old English, that is sometimes known as Saint Helena Finds the True Cross.
 It was translated from a Latin text and is the longest of Cynewulf's four signed poems.
 It is the last of six poems appearing in the Vercelli manuscript, which also contains The Fates of the Apostles, Andreas, Soul and Body I, the Homiletic Fragment I and Dream of the Rood.
 The poem is the first English account of the finding of the Holy Cross by Saint Helena, the mother of Emperor Constantine.
 The poem was written by Cynewulf some time between 750 and the tenth century.
-It is written in a West Saxon dialect, but certain Anglianisms and metrical evidence concerning false rhymes suggest it was written in an Anglian rather than Saxon dialect.
+It is written in a West Saxon dialect, but certain Anglianisms and metrical evidence concerning false rhymes suggest it was composed in an Anglian rather than Saxon dialect.
 It is 1,321 lines long.

 Author and date

 Cynewulf's signature, which is always in runes, appears on Christ II, Juliana, The Fates of the Apostles and Elene.
 The dialect in his poems suggests that he was either Mercian or Northumbrian.

 He most likely flourished during the 9th century, with possible dates extending into the late 8th and early 10th century;

 some research allows for a late floruit of the mid-to-late 10th century.